 Back in April, we reported that SEGA released Football Manager Handheld 2012, a game that allows you to simulate what it would be like to run a soccer football team.
 Of course, I honestly couldn't tell you five differences between futbol and handegg, so I may not be the best judge of how fun these games are.
 Then again, I used to play a game where I pretended to be the owner of a large hotel.
+To each his own.

 Just about everyone who has played a PC game in the past dozen years has probably heard of (and possibly used) GameSpy.
 The service, formerly owned by IGN, has been a major player in the social/multiplayer gaming space, offering matchmaking, stats, profiles, leaderboards, and cloud syncing.
 And now, freemium game makerGlu Mobile has acquired the service for an unnamed price.